 Robb's continuing victories over the Lannisters, culminating in the climactic "King in the North!" moment at the end of the book.

-How have we gotten this far without mentioning everything Eddard Stark did in a single book that could make him awesome?
+Everything Eddard Stark did in a single book.
 His first action is to behead a deserter himself, proving that hands-on justice is the best kind.
 He has the honor to accept his bastard child Jon Snow, and his What the Hell King speech to King Robert when he orders that Dany and her brother killed to protect the Seven Kingdoms is a bastion of morality.
-And then he voluntarily gives up what could be considered the strongest political position in the entire world just to prove that he wouldn't go along with it!
+And then he voluntarily gives up what could be considered the strongest political position in the entire world just to prove that he wouldn't go along with it.

 Anytime that Dany humiliates Viserys, first by shoving him away and forcing him to walk behind the Dothraki khalasar for an entire day, then hitting him with a gold-plated belt.
 Considering that when we first see her she's merely a scared fourteen-year-old girl, this is some major character development.